 Laser Plastic Welding is the ideal joining technology for electronic housings and enclosures.
 Traditional welding techniques, such as ultrasonic/vibration welding, introduce significant mechanical stress to sensitive electronic components and solder joints on printed circuit boards - negatively influencing the production yield and in-field reliability of the end product.
 Alternatively, by using laser energy to bond plastic lids to plastic housings, the mechanical stress is eliminated: The housing, lid, and internal electronics remain static during the welding process, ensuring a strong bond while maintaining the integrity of the internal electronics.

 The implementation of Laser Plastic Welding technology will lead to further design and assembly analysis, resulting in cost reductions from improved design methodology and automation.
 Additional assembly materials can also be eliminated, further reducing costs; mounting screws, adhesives, and potting fill are no longer needed.

-Laser Plastic Welding protects sensitive electronics, sensor and components in the package.
-No high energy vibrations or massive heat soaks are applied to the parts, assuring the electronic components are not affected by the joining process
+Laser Plastic Welding protects sensitive electronics, sensors and components in the package.
+No high energy vibrations or massive heat soaks are applied to the parts, assuring the electronic components are not affected by the joining process.